 Oconee Forest Park is a 60 acre natural area nestled behind the Intramural Fields of the University of Georgia in Athens, GA.
-Administered by the Warnell School of Forestry, Oconee Forest Park offers recreational, educational, and research opportunities for the University and Athens community, while preserving its 100-year-old forest.
+Administered by the Warnell School of Forestry and Natural Resources, Oconee Forest Park offers recreational, educational, and research opportunities for the University and Athens community, while preserving its 100-year-old forest.

 Visit Oconee Forest Park Today!
 It is directly behind the Intramural Fields at the University of Georgia, so when you turn onto Alumni Dr. from College Station Road, continue to follow the paved road all the way to the back of the complex.
 You can turn left at the Tennis Courts to reach one entrance; this is the closest one to the ADA Accessible Boardwalk that crosses Lake Herrick.
 Another entrance can be found if you continue on the road until it dead ends at the gravel parking lot.
 Need Directions or a Map?

 There are many educational opportunities at Oconee Forest Park.
 Students at the University of Georgia are encouraged to use the Park as an outdoor laboratory, although there is plenty of informal learning available.
 Why not take a class to learn native plant species?
-Join Dan Williams on Wednesdays (see Facebook events) for a Tree ID session, or bring your binoculars and take a seat for wildlife watching.
+Bring your binoculars and take a seat for wildlife watching.
 There is plenty to learn at Oconee Forest Park, so come out today!

-Enjoy casual walks by the lake with man's best friend?
-We do too.
-That's why Oconee Forest Park has a 15-acre off-leash area on the Southern End of the property.
-But for the more adventurous type, there are also miles of hiking and mountain biking trails.
+There are miles of hiking and mountain biking trails at Oconee Forms Park.
 Trail running is one of the favorites among visitors because of the natural dirt and gravel trails.
 Even though Oconee Forest Park has a plethora of awesome activities, it's not hard to find solitude, peace, and quiet among this old oak-hickory forest.
 Check out the other activities at Oconee Forest Park.

 Watch Your Step!